Daniel-Kav/sim/README.md

-## C - Simple Shell program written by Antony Muga & Nicholas Oyengo.
+# C - Simple Shell program written by Antony Muga & Nicholas Oyengo.

+## This is a simple shell program written in C programming language.

 ## hsh - The object file for the shell program.